 People will always show loyalty to responsible companies.
 They want to see you giving back to the world, not just taking from it.

-Another example, TOMS, leads the way in the one-for-one strategy for giving back:
+TOMS is a great example, as the brand leads the way in the one-for-one strategy for giving back:

 7. Showcase Results You Bring

-88% of consumers look at things like customer reviews, social media posts, and other online indicators before making a purchasing decision.
+A growing number of consumers ook at things like customer reviews, social media posts, and other online indicators before making a purchasing decision.

 Customers invest tons of time in online research.
 Your brand should make this process as simple as possible.
 Assets like case studies give you a perfect opportunity to showcase the results you’ve brought others.